jdschatz/tweet-streamer/README.md

 ## How to use:

 Unfortunately, tweet-streamer requires secret api keys from Twitter, WolframAlpha, and IBM in order to run correctly.
-Such keys can be obtained by creating developer accounts at each of these organization's websites.
+Such keys can be obtained by creating developer accounts at each of these organizations' websites.
 Once obtained, place them like I did in the sample_SecretKeys.py file.

 I created and ran this program in Ubuntu on my RaspberryPi, so the instructions are tailed towards